 - Turn off the air conditioner and open windows and doors and let outside air cool your house on moderate days.

 - Avoid unnecessary trips in and out of the house.
 Heat and humidity come in each time you open the door.

 - Keep the sun out of your house.
 Close blinds, shades or draperies during the hottest part of the day.
 Consider planting fast-growing trees and shrubs near your home, but away from power lines, to provide shade.

-- Set lamps, TV sets, and other heat-producing devices away from the air conditioner thermostat.
+- Set heat-producing devices away from the air conditioner thermostat.
 Heat from the lamp could cause the thermostat to read higher temperature and keep the air conditioner running more than necessary.

 If you are shopping for a new air conditioning unit, look for one with the blue Energy Star label.
 An Energy Star air conditioner will save money in the long run by using less electricity.
 Your electric utility or state may have incentives for purchasing a more efficient model.